J-Pettersson/Calculator/README.md

 ![Calculator End](screenshots/CalculatorEnd.png)
 ## Future Improvements
-- Handles equations with parenthesis.
+- Handles equations with parenthesis and/or other operations.
 - Handles decimal numbers input.
 - Internal structure modified to improve modularity.